johnhebron/portfolio-hugo-blocks/content/authors/admin/_index.md

     awarder: Ann Richards School for Young Women Leaders
     icon: brands/ann_richards_school_for_young_women_leaders
     certificate_url: https://www.bigeng.io/opening-the-door-for-future-women-leaders/
-    button_text: Read More About Their Visit on the BigEng Blog
+    certificate_text: Read More About Their Visit on the BigEng Blog
     summary: |
       I was invited to act as a mentor for the visiting students from the Anne Richards School for Future Women Leaders during their week long internship at BigCommerce.